bonitasoft/bonita-migration/live-migration/distrib/README.md

 # Pre-requisites

-This tool can be run on a bonita runtime in version greater than or equal to 7.7.0.
+This tool can be run on a bonita runtime in a version greater than or equal to 7.7.0.
 The runtime can be shutdown or running.

 # Configuration